ashutoshmjain/shutri/tech-specs.md

 ### 3.1.
 Runtime Dependencies (for Users)

+*   **`shutri` binary:** The compiled Rust application itself.
+Users will need to have this binary in their system's `PATH`.
-*   **SoX (Sound eXchange):** Required for all audio manipulation tasks (clipping, concatenation, playback).
+*   **SoX (Sound eXchange):** Required for all audio manipulation tasks.
 Must be installed and available in the system's `PATH`.
-For Version 1, `shutri` will focus exclusively on the MP3 format.
+Version 14.4.2 or higher is recommended.
-*   **Vim/Neovim:** A compatible version of Vim or Neovim is required for the editing workflow.
+*   **Vim/Neovim:** A compatible version of Vim (8.0 or higher) or Neovim (0.4 or higher) is required for the editing workflow.
+*   **Configuration File:** Users must configure their Gemini authentication method in `~/.config/shutri/config.toml`.
+This can be done by adding a developer API key directly or by running `shutri auth login` to sign in with a Google account.

 ### 3.2.
 Development Dependencies (for the Worker)